KostromDan/Crash-Assistant/articles/asbestosstar.md

 ## Who Is Asbestosstar and What Are They Known For?

+This article was created to help people quickly understand the incidents involving this character without spending hours investigating.
+Many have asked about Asbestosstar but received incomplete answers, as people often avoid revisiting this drama.

 - A developer notorious for “vibe-coding” (especially without proper testing, which leads to **many cursed bugs**).
 - Uses Spanish identifiers and naming conventions in their codebase, a practice generally discouraged in internationaly distributed projects.